-Lee is a specialist consumer law barrister, with a particular focus on regulated financial services, and is recognised as a leading practitioner in this area by Chambers & Partners.
+Lee is a consumer law barrister with a particular specialism in consumer regulatory investigations and regulated financial services work; he is recognised as a leading practitioner by Chambers & Partners and the Legal 500.

 Lee is a contributing editor to “Consumer and Trading Standards: Law and Practice” and the “Encyclopedia of Financial Services Law”.
 Together with Jonathan Kirk QC and Thomas Samuels he is the author of “Mis-selling Financial Services”.
 He is also an advocacy trainer for the Inner Temple.

 Lee has extensive experience advising and representing financial institutions on a broad range of banking and consumer credit matters including: advertising; enforceability disputes; the provision of statutory notices and copy documents; disputes relating to hire-purchase agreements; connected lender liability under section 75 of the Consumer Credit Act 1974; unfair relationship claims under section 140A of the Consumer Credit Act 1974; issues surrounding green deal consumer credit agreements; and alleged penalties and unfair terms.

 Lee has also been instructed to advise on whether or not certain business propositions amount to regulated activities under the Financial Services and Markets Act 2000 and has experience of drafting and reviewing financial documentation, including due diligence reviews in the context of debt purchases.
 He has specific experience of advising in relation to the creation of novel financial products.

 Lee also advises creditors on compliance with the FCA’s handbook and has experience of hearings concerning the revoking of consumer credit licenses.